peterkuma/rstool/README.md

 Time is expressed as Julian days
 (fractional number of days since -4712-01-01T12:00:00 UTC).

+The formats can be converted in the order raw:<instrument> -> pts -> prof.

 ### Points (pts)

-The pts format contains a sequence of radiosonde measurements as received by the base station, converted to a standard set of variables.
+pts is an instrument-independent format containing a sequence of radiosonde measurements as received by the base station, converted to a standard set of variables.

 | Variable | Description | Units | Type |